 These times can be a lot more crowded, but it’s still good to know that (for more details, check out my full list of free museums in Madrid).

-To visit the museums, you can get your individual tickets to the Prado, Reina Sofia, and Thyssen-Bornemisza museums or purchase a 1-year-validity combo ticket.
+1. Individual tickets to the Prado, Reina Sofia, and Thyssen-Bornemisza museums

 Take Day Trips